ethus3h/personal/work/Fall 2018/NMD498/Assignment 6/2018m10d22a23-Assignment 6: Text-Based Proposal.md

 Google Pagerank was discontinued in 2016.

-### Money

-People with money may become interested in investing it in this project.
-If so, any contributions and expenditures should be tracked carefully, with the information publicly available to ensure that contributions are used efficiently.
-Only my personal funds are used at present.

 ### Credibility (Diggs/Karma)

 As an undergraduate student with good grades, I have a moderate but fairly low amount of credibility.
 My lack of work experience in related fields may affect that as well.
 (My résumé and the software I have developed are available online, which can help people evaluate my experience, giving me more credibility.)

-### Reader comments

-People communicating with me to join forces on working on this project is the primary quantifiable metric of success for this semester, I think.

 ### YouTube views